Readers of the blog A Country Farmhouse followed Trina and Mike’s adventures in fixing up this old farmhouse that sits on 7 acres in Oregon.

 “The Burkes considered a gut renovation…until their contractor issued an $80,000 estimate.
 Instead, the two took matters into their own hands, hiding the fiberboard ceiling beneath inexpensive beadboard panels and giving the dated kitchenette a fast facelift with new hardware and butcher-block counters.”

-You can read more about the guest house remodel here.
+You can read more about the guest house remodel on her blog.